WJHG-TV

 WJHG-TV (channel 7) is a television station in Panama City, Florida, United States, affiliated with NBC.
-It is owned by Gray Media alongside low-power dual CBS/MyNetworkTV affiliate WECP-LD (channel 21).
+It is owned by Gray Media alongside low-power CBS/MyNetworkTV/Telemundo affiliate WECP-LD (channel 21).
 The two stations share studios on Front Beach Road/SR 30 in Panama City Beach; WJHG-TV's transmitter is located on SR 20 in unincorporated Youngstown, Florida.

 History

 WJHG went on the air December 1, 1953, as WJDM-TV; it was owned by local businessman J. D. Manley.
 The station became known by many people as "Wait Just a Darn Minute" (a play on its call letters) because it would frequently go off the air with technical problems.

 At first, WJDM-TV aired local programming such as church services and wrestling and operated as an independent station before securing a primary affiliation with NBC and secondary affiliations with CBS and ABC.
 Mel Wheeler purchased the station in 1957, and in 1960, James Harrison Gray, the founder of Gray Communications (now Gray Media) bought the station and changed the call letters to the current WJHG-TV after his initials.
 It was the second television station in Gray's portfolio, after WALB-TV in Albany, Georgia.

 WJHG dropped CBS in the 1960s after WTVY in Dothan, Alabama, became the default CBS affiliate for Panama City as well.
 That station's transmitter (in Bethlehem, Florida) is technically located in the Panama City media market, even though its primary coverage area is the Wiregrass Region of southeastern Alabama.
 On August 1, 1972, WJHG, along with then-sister station KTVE in El Dorado, Arkansas, switched its primary affiliation to ABC, leaving the area without a primary NBC affiliate until WDTB (now WMBB) began in 1973 as the NBC affiliate.
 In 1982, WMBB and WJHG switched networks; WJHG returned to NBC.